-If you are enrolled or considering enrolling in the Blue Care Elect Deductible (wiht HRA) plan, the following will provide you with a summary of the plan along with some helpful tips on how the plan works.
+If you are enrolled or considering enrolling in the Blue Care Elect Deductible (with HRA) plan, the following will provide you with a summary of the plan along with some helpful tips on how the plan works.

 Plan Features and Highlights